redchamps/magento2-module-quick-email-template-editor/README.md

 ## ADS

-Please visit our [store](https://redchamps.com) for more free/paid extensions from us OR visit us at [store](https://redmonks.agency) for development services.
+Please visit our [store](https://redchamps.com) for more free/paid extensions from us.